AgePartnership/FormJsValidationBundle/README.md

 # ACSEO Form JS Validation Bundle

-A bundle that add js validation to you forms
+A bundle that add js validation to your forms

 ## Installation

 1) Install using composer

 ```
-composer require acseo/form-js-validation-bundle
+composer require agepartnership/form-js-validation-bundle
 ```

 2) Update AppKernel.php :